 Worth a Visit

-And, you do not need to be religious, it’s actually quite a tranquil and comforting place to take a moment to ponder…
+And you do not need to be religious, and it’s a pretty tranquil and comforting place to take a moment to ponder.

-Incidentally, I managed to push a wheelchair around the whole shrine and there’s a disabled toilet on site.
-The toilet requires a RADAR key, if you haven’t got your own, the reception has one.
+Incidentally, I managed to push a wheelchair around the whole shrine, and there’s an accessible toilet on site.
+The toilet requires a RADAR key, and if you haven’t got your own, the reception has one.

-You can park across the road from the shrine, there’s also a cafe right next door.
+You can park across the road from the shrine, there’s also a cafe next door.

-All in all, if you are in North Wales, St Winefride’s Well and the shrine is worth visiting.
+In North Wales, St Winefride’s Well and the shrine are worth visiting.

 Address: Holywell, Flintshire.
 CH8 7PN, North Wales